MileHacker Logo

 Historical Significance

-• The Misión de Nuestra Señora de Loreto Concho is known as the "Mother of all Missions."
+• The Misión de Nuestra Señora de Loreto Concho is also called the "Mother of all Missions."

 • Founded on October 25, 1697, by Jesuit missionary Juan María de Salvatierra.